The Network page on the Preferences dialog allows you to configure global network preferences.

 But if you are behind NAT router, the operation system would provide only the local network address.
 Then you need to check Use the following external IP address and fill your external IP address in the box below.
 You can find your external IP address using many online services, like whatsmyip.net or Google.

 When actively listening for incoming connections from the FTP server, WinSCP by default uses a random port number automatically assigned by the operating system.
 The range of port numbers used by the system is usually 49152 – 65535.
 If you want to change the range, check the Limit listening ports to checkbox.
 You will typically want to do that to match your firewall configuration with WinSCP.
-This feature is available only in the latest beta release.

 Use When SFTP connection is rejected, knock FTP port to make WinSCP automatically try to detect, if server supports FTP protocol,1 when SFTP connection fails.
 This is to help novice users, who do not realize that WinSCP defaults to the SFTP (contrary to most other file transfer clients).